Early Life and Career

 I was born in Orange, New Jersey, and was raised in Brooklyn, New York.
 I went to P.S.
 236, Junior High School 78 and James Madison High School, all Brooklyn public schools.
 My father, Marvin, died in November 2018, and my mother in August 2016.
 They are gone, but their voices remain in my head and in my heart.
 They lived in Brooklyn, Lawrence, and Long Beach, New York.
 My older sister, Judith, is a CPA who lives in Long Beach.
 My younger brother, Robby, is a historian, a professor, and the former department chair at New York University’s Education School.
 My younger sister, Myra, works for Soros Fund Management in New York City and lives in Long Beach.
 While I spent a little more than ten years living in Indiana, Buffalo, New York, West Virginia, and Washington D.C., I have spent well over five decades living in New York City.
 I think, at this point, I really am a New Yorker, through and through.

 When we were kids, we used to go to the Catskills every summer, and in 1962 my parents bought a summer house in Lake Secor, New York.
 We grew up to the sounds of rock, folk, and soul music in the 1960s.
 I have always loved baseball and the Yankees.
 In high school, I was active in the anti-Vietnam War movement and in efforts to promote racial justice.
 I went to college in Franklin, Indiana, made some great friends, played in the band Palmyra, and delivered the Daily Journal Newspaper in rural Johnson and Brown counties.
 After college, I joined my brother in Buffalo, lived with him, and went to graduate school there.
 I studied environmental policy with Les Milbrath and Rich Tobin and organizational management with Marc Tipermas.
-Marc eventually hired me to work at EPA, where I worked on public participation and organizational management in the water pollution control and Superfund programs.
+Marc eventually hired me to work at the EPA, where I worked on public participation and organizational management in the water pollution control and Superfund programs.

 I came back to New York City in 1981 to work at Columbia University when Jim Caraley hired me to teach in the MPA Program.
 It was there I met my wife, Donna Fishman, and in 1985, we were married on a beach in Long Island.
 Two years later, we bought a small house a block from the beach in Long Beach.
 After Hurricane Sandy, we rebuilt the ground floor of our Long Beach home, and like many of our neighbors, we decided to stay because we love the ocean and the beaches.
 During most of the year, we live on Morningside Drive in Manhattan.
 Donna was the Vice President for External Affairs at the Community Service Society (CSS) of New York, a nonprofit organization that advocates for the poor, for over a decade.
 In July 2004, Donna became the Deputy Director of the Jewish Fund for Justice; “The Jewish Fund for Justice is the only national Jewish organization solely committed to fighting the injustice of poverty in America.”
 From December 2005 until December 2010, Donna served as the Executive Director of the Gilda’s Club of Westchester, whose mission is “to provide a place where men, women, and children with cancer and their families and friends join with others to build social and emotional support as a supplement to medical care.”
 In December 2010, she became Deputy Director of the Fund for Public Health in New York, which was created in 2002 as a nonprofit organization to connect the NYC Health Department with public and private sectors to build public health programs.
 The Fund implements programs to address pressing public health needs and “is dedicated to the advancement of the health and well-being of all New York City residents.”
 Donna left the Fund in the spring of 2022 and has started up a management consulting business.

 Both my biography and vita are on this web page.
 They give you a pretty good idea of what I’ve worked on.
-If my books sound interesting, they can be ordered online from either Jossey-Bass, Georgetown University Press, MIT Press, and Columbia University Press (or Amazon, where you can find most things these days.)
+If my books sound interesting, they can be ordered online from either Jossey-Bass, Georgetown University Press, MIT Press, or Columbia University Press (or Amazon, where you can find most things these days.)

 A Return to Environmental Policy and Management